Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 The black coloration of the Black Moor Goldfish comes from an excess of melanic pigment deposited in the scales.

-The best Black Moors have a deep velvety blue-black coloration that covers the entire body, including the fins and ventral area.
+The best Black Moors have a deep, velvety blue-black coloration that covers the entire body, including the fins and ventral area.
 If Black Moors show an underlying bronziness, they are likely to change color later in life, usually changing to orange or red.
 Many Red Moors are just Black Moors that have changed color.
-Some experts advise against keeping Moors too warm, either when they are young or when they are adults as warmer water is one of the methods used to make metallic scaled Goldfish change color sooner.
+Some experts advise against keeping Moors too warm, either when they are young or adults, as warmer water is one of the methods used to make metallic scaled Goldfish change color sooner.

 Those with an underlying white or silvery ventral (belly) area will probably remain black throughout their lives.